 EPA held a two-day public meeting of the Science Advisory Board (SAB) on June 5 and 6, 2019.
-Along with testimony, the SAB heard remarks from EPA Administrator Andrew Wheeler and discussed EPA’s proposed Science and Transparency Rule, planned actions on EPA’s 2018 Spring Regulatory Agenda, actions related to updating EPA guidelines for carcinogen and non-cancer assessment, a self-initiated SAB project to evaluate the “scientific” aspects of EPA’s co-benefit calculations, EPA’s proposed PFAS Plan, and proposed Waters of the U.S. rule.
+Along with testimony, the SAB heard remarks from EPA Administrator Andrew Wheeler and discussed EPA’s proposed “Censored Science” rule, planned actions on EPA’s 2018 Spring Regulatory Agenda, actions related to updating EPA guidelines for carcinogen and non-cancer assessment, a self-initiated SAB project to evaluate the “scientific” aspects of EPA’s co-benefit calculations, EPA’s proposed PFAS Plan, and proposed Waters of the U.S. rule.

-On Wednesday, June 5, 2019, EPN members presented oral and written testimony during the public meeting of the SAB, critiquing EPA’s plan to revise its guidelines for carcinogen and non-cancer risk assessment, the Transparency Rule, and co-benefits.
+On Wednesday, June 5, 2019, EPN members presented oral and written testimony during the public meeting of the SAB, critiquing EPA’s plan to revise its guidelines for carcinogen and non-cancer risk assessment, the censored science rule, and co-benefits.

 EPN Summary of Testimony Written by Dr. Bernard Goldstein, former Chair, EPA Clean Air Scientific Advisory Committee, and former EPA Assistant Administrator for Research and Development

 Complete Testimony Written by Dr. Bernard Goldstein

 Summary of Testimony by EPN Member John Bachmann, former EPA Associate Director for Science/Policy and New Programs for the Office of Air Quality Planning and Standards